publicschoolspublicknowledge/publicschoolspublicknowledge.github.io/_posts/2020-06-20-Assessment-for-Learning-Using-Formative-Assessment-in.md

 Literature Review

-#### Setting:
-nan

 #### Key Findings:

-• Formative assessment is assessment for learning that is conducted regularly throughout the unit to elicit students’ understanding and guide instructional decisions. • Formative assessment, as a primer, can be used as a pre-assessment to reveal student interests, background knowledge and pre-conceptions about science topics. • Students often lose sight of the learning goals during PBL; thus, formative assessment should be used regularly to monitor student learning and help them refocus.
+- Formative assessment is assessment for learning that is conducted regularly throughout the unit to elicit students’ understanding and guide instructional decisions.
+- Formative assessment, as a primer, can be used as a pre-assessment to reveal student interests, background knowledge and pre-conceptions about science topics.
+- Students often lose sight of the learning goals during PBL; thus, formative assessment should be used regularly to monitor student learning and help them refocus.

 #### Implications:
-Formative assessment in the form of daily or weekly reflections is only effective if it is used to: • Monitor student learning in order to reteach concepts or adjust portions of the unit. • Provide direct, specific feedback to students on their progress towards learning goals. • Help students reflect on what they do and do not understand, rather than grade them.
+Formative assessment in the form of daily or weekly reflections is only effective if it is used to:
+- Monitor student learning in order to reteach concepts or adjust portions of the unit.
+- Provide direct, specific feedback to students on their progress towards learning goals.
+- Help students reflect on what they do and do not understand, rather than grade them.

 #### Limitations: